Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: The model and light-propagation equations

-Since the probe field is much weaker than the control field, the Maxwell-Bloch (MB) Eqs.~(\ref{bloc}) and (\ref{MB}) can be solved using perturbation theory.
-Meanwhile, we are interested in the steady-state property of the system, for which the time derivative in the MB equations can be neglected, valid for the probe field of long time durations.
-On the other hand, the Rydberg-Rydberg interaction is treated beyond the simple mean-field approximation~\cite{bai2019stable}.
-We then solve the MB equations up to the third-order of $\Omega_{p}$.
-This allows us to derive a (2+1)D nonlocal nonlinear Schr\"odinger (NNLS) equation for the probe field~\cite{qin2022stable,bai2019stable},
+As the probe is much weaker than the control field, the system of the Maxwell-Bloch (MB) equations~(\ref{bloc}) and (\ref{MB}) can be solved by means of the perturbation theory.
+Here, we are interested in the steady-state properties of the system, for which the time derivative in the MB equations may be neglected, which is valid for the probe field with a long temporal duration.
+On the other hand, the Rydberg-Rydberg interaction is treated beyond mean-field approximation~\cite{bai2019stable}.
+Thus, we solve the MB equations up to the third order with respect to $ \Omega _{p}$.
+The result is the (2+1)D nonlocal NLS equation for the probe field \cite{qin2022stable,bai2019stable},